Chandler Stephenson Game Preview: Golden Knights vs. Blues

 Stephenson Season Stats Insights

-- Stephenson has twice scored a goal in a game this year in 21 games played, but has yet to post a multi-goal contest.
+- In two of 22 games this season, Stephenson has scored a goal, but he's yet to produce two or more goals in the same contest.

-- In seven of 21 games this season, Stephenson has registered a point, and three of those games included multiple points.
+- Stephenson has a point in seven games this year (out of 22), including multiple points three times.

-- In seven of 21 games this year, Stephenson has had an assist, including two games with multiple assists.
+- In seven of 22 games this season, Stephenson has had an assist, including two games with multiple assists.

-- The implied probability is 58.2% that Stephenson goes over his points prop total based on the odds.
+- Stephenson's implied probability to go over his point total is 54.5% based on the odds.

 Sign up for Underdog fantasy today.